Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 {: .center}
 ![Double Reno Output](/images/post13/double_reno_output.png "Double Reno Output")

-This brings the question on whether Reno TCP flows are fair to each other.
-We can look at the sum of the sending rate and see how much percentage each flow is contributing to that.
-We can see both TCP sessions are fluctuating around ~50% and the average percentage for both flows is near 50%.
+This brings the question of whether Reno TCP flows are fair to each other.
+Looking at the sum of sending rate for both hosts and each flow percentage contribution, We can see both TCP sessions fluctuate around ~50%, and the average percentage for both flows is near 50%.

 {: .center}
 ![Two Reno Flow Fairness](/images/post13/reno_fairness.png "Reno Fairness")